 Contributions to the directors' plan are based upon actual retirement benefits for directors as they retire.
-Contributions under the union plan are funded in accordance with provisions of The Employee Retirement Income Security Act of 1974.
-Expected contributions to be made in 2008 are \$0.1 million.
+Contributions under the Smithville and Elgin plans are funded in accordance with provisions of The Employee Retirement Income Security Act of 1974.
+Expected contributions to the Smithville and Elgin plans to be made in 2009 are \$0.3 million and \$0.1 million, respectively.